google/codeworld/web/help/GuideUnit1.md

 -----

 We've seen many different kinds of things so far that show up in your
-code: pictures, numbers, text, points, colors, lists of all of these... maybe you're wondering how to keep them all straight!
+code: pictures, numbers, text, points, colors... maybe you're wondering how to keep them all straight!
 CodeWorld calls these kinds of things *types*.
 You'll mostly see types in two
 places:

 * When you make a mistake, you'll often see types mentioned in *error*